xuwei-k/sbt-ghpages/README.md

 ## Creating ghpages branch ##

-To use this pluign, you must first create a ghpages branch on github.
+To use this plugin, you must first create a ghpages branch on github.
 To do so:

         $ cd /path/to/tmpdirectory
         $ git clone {your project}